Arup3201/Customer-Personality-Analysis/README.md

 - `NumCatalogPurchases`: Number of purchases made using a catalogue
 - `NumStorePurchases`: Number of purchases made directly in stores
 - `NumWebVisitsMonth`: Number of visits to company’s website in the last month

-## Business Objectives

-1. **Customer Profiling**
-- Problem: Understand the demographics and characteristics of different customer segments.
-- Solution: Use demographic features like age, education, marital status, and income to create customer profiles.
-This helps in targeted marketing and product customization for different segments.
-2. **Purchase Behavior Analysis**
-- Problem: Analyze what products customers are buying and how much they are spending.
-- Solution: Utilize features like MntWines, MntFruits, etc., to analyze spending patterns.
-Identify which products are popular among specific customer segments and optimize stock and promotions accordingly.
-3. **Campaign Effectiveness**
-- Problem: Evaluate the effectiveness of past marketing campaigns.
-- Solution: Use AcceptedCmp1 to AcceptedCmp5 and Response features to analyze campaign acceptance rates among different segments.
-Identify which campaigns were successful for specific customer groups and tailor future campaigns accordingly.
-4. **Customer Engagement**
-- Problem: Measure customer engagement with the company’s website and promotions.
-- Solution: Utilize features like NumWebVisitsMonth, NumWebPurchases, and NumCatalogPurchases to understand online behavior.
-Identify segments with high online engagement and target them with online promotions.
-5. **Customer Retention**
-- Problem: Identify factors affecting customer retention and loyalty.
-- Solution: Analyze Recency (number of days since last purchase) and Complain feature to understand customer satisfaction and loyalty.
-Identify trends among customers who complained and work on improving their experience.
-6. **Channel Optimization**
-- Problem: Optimize sales channels (website, stores, catalog) based on customer preferences.
-- Solution: Use features like NumWebPurchases, NumCatalogPurchases, and NumStorePurchases to identify preferred buying channels among different segments.
-Optimize inventory and marketing strategies for each channel.
-7. **Promotion Strategy**
-- Problem: Determine which promotions are most effective for different customer segments.
-- Solution: Analyze NumDealsPurchases and campaign acceptance features to identify the types of promotions that drive sales for specific customer groups.
-Adjust promotions based on segment preferences.
-8. **Customer Journey Mapping**
-- Problem: Understand the customer journey from website visits to purchases.
-- Solution: Utilize features related to web visits, online purchases, and in-store purchases to map the customer journey.
-Identify drop-off points and optimize user experience to increase conversions.
-9. **Upselling and Cross-selling**
-- Problem: Identify opportunities for upselling and cross-selling products.
-- Solution: Analyze purchase patterns across different product categories.
-Identify products often bought together (cross-selling) and products that can be upgraded (upselling) based on customer segments.
-10. **Customer Segmentation Refinement**
-- Problem: Refine existing customer segments for targeted marketing efforts.
-- Solution: Utilize clustering algorithms to identify natural customer segments based on various features.
-Refine segments based on purchase behavior, responsiveness to promotions, and other relevant criteria.

 ## References